HipGraph/SpTransX/readme.md

     cd ./tests
     python trans_e.py

+If you need to convert from RDF, TTL, or Neo4j format, please use the utility functions available at `./fastkg/converter.py`.

 # MultiGPU/MultiNode Testing

 FastKG is compatible with PyTorch DDP and FSDP Wrapper.
 They can be utilized to perform MultiGPU/MultiNode training.

 # Streaming Dataset and Model

-FastKG supports streaming both model and dataset from disk in case they are too large to fit in CPU memory.
+FastKG supports streaming both the model and the dataset from disk in case they are too large to fit in CPU memory.
 The streaming is also available for distributed training.
 Examples are available below.

 ## CPU/GPU

-See the example in `./tests/trans_e_stream_dataset.py` and `./tests/trans_e_stream_model.py` on how to stream dataset and model on-demand instead of loading the whole in CPU memory.
+See the example in `./tests/trans_e_stream_dataset.py` and `./tests/trans_e_stream_model.py` on how to stream the dataset and model on-demand instead of loading the whole into CPU memory.

     cd ./tests/
     python trans_e_stream_dataset.py